johnperry-math/AoC2023/README.md

   * it takes a few more lines to set up certain library structures in Ada;
     compare, for instance, instantiation of Ada's `Interval_Vectors` package as opposed to Rust's inline declaration of the `Vec<Interval>`.

+## Day 6: Wait For It

+You need some sand, and Desert Island seems like a good place to find some.
+But how should you get there?
+Oddly, you can't just ask any of the elves hanging around, pointing out that you need to save Christmas, nooooo.
+You have to finagle your way onto a ferry.
+But you have no money, apparently.
+Fortunately, you can win an all-expenses-paid ferry ride there, if only you manage to win at the boat races.

+In these boat races, you press a button on top of the boat for x milliseconds, which increases the speed the boat travels, then you release it to travel the remaining time allotted to the race.
+You need to make a good distance.

+1. How many different options do you have to press it a whole number of seconds and beat the current distance record in each race?
+2. whoops! (:roll_eyes:) those weren't the records in separate races;
+   they were the records in one race, but printed out with, **and I quote**, "very bad kerning". :rofl: :rofl: :rofl: :rofl: Rinse, lather, repeat.

+### Unusual Tools

+1. I haven't used Ada's floating-point packages in so long, I forgot everything there was to using them.

+### Experience

+Hey, it's the quadratic formula! :heart:
+It only took me an embarrassingly long time to line up the data and the coefficients! :blush:

+Satisfying the compiler in Part 2 was tedious, but not especially hard.

+This was surprisingly easy for a Day 6.
+I can see how it could easily go awry for someone who didn't check for the edge case, or who didn't recall how the decimal system works.